The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Directions

-If you use public transport, you can take a bus to the Latrun junction and walk from there.
-Here is the preset link to Moovit, where you can set your origin and get the updated directions.
+You can take a bus to the Latrun junction and walk if you use public transport.
+Here is the preset link to Moovit, where you can set your origin and get updated directions.

 And if you are reaching by car, enter “Yad La-Shiryon” into Waze or Google Maps, and you will get there.
 Also, there is plenty of free parking on site.